Practice Nursing Sister 541444 or 863040

 We provide development checks for babies aged eight weeks.
 These are by appointment.

 Anyone wishing to register with the practice must live within the practice area, as has been agreed with NHS England.
-Applicants will be asked to produce their medical cards or complete a new patient form and attend a short registration medical.
-The medical with either a practice nurse or a doctor is an opportunity to find out about the practice, meet the staff and doctor and a chance to check your general health ie height, weight, blood pressure, urine and medication.
+Applicants will be asked to complete a new patient form and attend a short registration medical, if they are on medication.
+The review usually with doctor is an opportunity to find out about the practice, meet the staff and doctor and a chance to check your general health ie height, weight, blood pressure, urine and medication.
 This is invaluable as it sometimes takes several months for your notes to arrive from your previous doctor.

 If you are intending to travel abroad you will almost certainly have taken out travel insurance.
 You should contact us to discuss another form of insurance, ie immunisation against various infections.
 The practice nurses will be able to advise you on which vaccinations you need to have depending on where you are travelling, therefore please make an appointment in plenty of time, preferably two months before travel.
 Malaria tablets are obtainable without a prescription from the dispensary at Speldhurst.

 We advise all adults to be covered against tetanus and polio.